jss367/jss367.github.io/_posts/2017-07-30-visualize-parts-of-speech-i-great-expectations.md

     than Pip.
 So, I called myself Pip, and came to be called Pip.

 That looks good.
-Now we'll use the Natural Langauge Toolkit (NLTK) to split the text into tokens for further analysis.
+Now we'll use the Natural Language Toolkit (NLTK) to split the text into tokens for further analysis.

 ```python